GuilhermeAlvesMigliorini/GuilhermeAlvesMigliorini/README.md

 - 🌎 I’m from Brazil.
 - 🔭 I’m currently working on construct a solid basis of knowledge to get a job.
 - 🌱 I’m currently learning front and back end web development.
-- 💬 Ask me about everything.
+- 💬 Ask me about anything.
 - 📫 my contact email is: alvesmigliorini@hotmail.com

 <div>